Who should file

 - Generally, all trusts that are required to file a T3 return, other than listed trusts, must include specified information about each reportable entity of the trust (beneficial ownership information), as outlined on Schedule 15, with their T3 return.
 See below for the listed trusts applicable for tax years ending on or after December 31, 2023.

-- Bare trusts are subject to the trust reporting rules.
-However, for the 2023 and 2024 tax years, the CRA will not require bare trusts to file a T3 return, including Schedule 15, unless the CRA makes a direct request for these filings.
+- Proposed For taxation years ending on or after December 31, 2024, and before December 31, 2026 (typically the 2024 and 2025 taxation years), bare trusts are not subject to the trust reporting rules and are therefore not required to file.
+For the 2023 taxation year, bare trusts are subject to the trust reporting rules.
+However, the CRA will not require bare trusts to file a T3 return, including Schedule 15, unless the CRA makes a direct request for these filings.
 See below for more information on bare trusts.

 Trusts that must file a T3 return each year